-The PowerSynth tool development is on-going for more than a decade now and the current PowerSynth team appreciates efforts from quite a few number of graduate students and numerous undergraduate students over the years.
+The PowerSynth tool development has been ongoing for more than a decade now and the current PowerSynth team appreciates efforts from quite a few number of graduate students and numerous undergraduate students over the years.
 We are grateful to Yugo Isogai, an undergrad from Electrical Engineering Department for his effort on the MDK editor GUI development and REU student Joshua Mitchener for his effort on the PowerSynth 2.0 GUI development.
+In addition, we would like to thank Dr. Zahra Saadatizadeh, and David Agogo-Mawuli, for their contributions on PowerSynth 2.1.